Extending the Builder

 }

-For the full markdown-it rule API — block rules, inline rules, core rules, renderer rule overrides — see the markdown-it documentation and the existing in-tree plugins in render.mjs as worked examples.
+For the full rule API see the markdown-it documentation and the existing in-tree plugins in render.mjs as worked examples.

 import { tableWrapPlugin } from "./table-wrap-plugin.mjs";

 Find createMarkdownIt and add md.use(tableWrapPlugin) in the plugin chain.
-Order matters — place the new plugin after any plugins it depends on, and before any plugins that may conflict with its token types:
+Order matters — place the new plugin after any plugin it depends on and before any plugin that could interfere with its token types:

 export function createMarkdownIt(ctx) {